snyk/cli/README.md

 ## Docker

 Snyk is also provided as a set of Docker images that carry the runtime environment of each package manager.
-For example the npm image will carry all of the needed setup to run `npm install` on the currently running container.
+For example, the npm image will carry all of the needed setup to run `npm install` on the currently running container.
 Currently there are images for npm, Ruby, Maven, Gradle and SBT.

-The images can perform `snyk test` by default on the specified project which is mounted to the container as a read/write volume and `snyk monitor` when the `MONITOR` environment variable is set when running the docker container.
-When running `snyk monitor` with the `GENERATE_REPORT` environment variable set, an html file called `snyk-report.html` and a CSS file called `snyk-report.css` will be generated.
+The images can perform `snyk test` by default on the specified project which is mounted to the container as a read/write volume, and `snyk monitor` if the `MONITOR` environment variable is set when running the docker container.
+When running `snyk monitor` with the `GENERATE_REPORT` environment variable set, an HTML file called `snyk-report.html` and a CSS file called `snyk-report.css` will be generated.
 The image also writes a file called `snyk-res.json` for internal use and `snyk-error.log` for errors that we can look at if something goes wrong.

 The following environment variables can be used when running the container on docker: